godotengine/godot-docs/getting_started/step_by_step/your_first_game.rst

 .. image:: img/export_variable.png

-The ``_ready()`` function is called when a node enters the scene tree, so that's a good time to find the size of the game window:
+The ``_ready()`` function is called when a node enters the scene tree, which is a good time to find the size of the game window:

 ::